vesoft-inc/nebula-docs/docs-2.0-en/3.ngql-guide/8.clauses-and-options/ttl-options.md

 # TTL

-TTL (Time To Live) specifies a timeout for a property.
-Once timed out, the property expires.
+TTL (Time To Live) is a mechanism in NebulaGraph that defines the lifespan of data.
+Once the data reaches its predefined lifespan, it is automatically deleted from the database.
+This feature is particularly suitable for data that only needs temporary storage, such as temporary sessions or cached data.

 ## OpenCypher Compatibility